-- Object of the issue: It is very important to know why the company requires money.
+- The object of the issue: It is very important to know why the company requires money.
 Is the company offloading more equity than required?
 Where will be the issue proceeds utilized?
 Check the total cost required for the project and how will it be financed.
 Check the assumptions the promoters are making for the project’s success and do these assumptions or expectations sound feasible.
-It can be a new product launch because the company envisages its demand or expansion of current business because of increased demand outlook.
+It can be a new product launch because the company envisages its demand or expansion of current business because of the increased demand outlook.

-- Valuations: The most important thing to look at it is how aggressive the IPO is priced at with respect to listed companies in its segment.
+- Valuations: The most important thing to look at it is how aggressively the IPO is priced with respect to listed companies in its segment.
 One way of checking the valuation is to look at the Price-Earnings (P/E) multiple.
-More details on P/E ratio are given below under the financial parameters section.
+More details on the P/E ratio are given below under the financial parameters section.
 The more aggressively an IPO is priced, the lesser the chances of price appreciation.

-- Investment positives: The investment positives are the reason behind investing in particular IPO scrip.
+- Investment positives: The investment positives are the reason behind investing in a particular IPO scrip.
 It helps to know the future benefit that the investor would accrue by investing in it.

 - Know the promoters and management: Before investing in any company it is important to check the quality of management.
-If the driver is not good, no matter how good car you are driving, it will lead to a fiasco.
+If the driver is not good, no matter how good the car you are driving, it will lead to a fiasco.
 A critical factor here to remember is that the promoter is the biggest risk in investing.
 Great projects can be damaged by dubious promoters and seemingly bad projects can be revived by strong promoters.
-Experience of the promoters and the management team and their expertise are some of the important factors that need to be considered before investing in an IPO.
+The experience of the promoters and the management team and their expertise are some of the important factors that need to be considered before investing in an IPO.
 Do a background check of the promoters.
-Some points to that should be evaluated about the promoters and management:
+Some points that should be evaluated about the promoters and management:

 – Do they have a history of success in business ventures?